|

 Fares from London - First Class 22/6, Third Class 15/-.

 Day Return - First Class 16/6, Third Class 11/-.
+For the convenience of visitors who wish to explore

 the surrounding points of interest, a Seven Day Holiday